Asciilator/Nvidia-stock-price-predictor/README.md

 Intructions for testing the functions:
 - Make sure the module pytest is pip installed already in the environment in which you are going to test the functions.
 You can check by typing in the terminal "pytest --version" and running the command.
 If not installed, run "pip install pytest" in the terminal.
 - Make sure the test-nvidia-stock-predictor.py file is in this directory and the code doesn't contain errors.
 - Make sure to be in the directory of this repository in your terminal.
 If not, change the directory to the file path to this repository.
+Since the test-nvidia-stock-predictor.py file is in the Method folder, don't forget to change to that directory before running the test by running the command "cd Method".
 - To test the functions, run "pytest test-nvidia-stock-predictor.py" in the terminal.
 - It should output "3 passed in ...s", since the assertions correspond to the expected function outputs.